DnD 5e - Practical Guide to Multiclassing

 - : There are two notable things here: Battle Ready and Steel Defender.
 Battle Ready is tempting for arcane trickster, eldritch knights, and bladesingers who all typically need to balance their ability scores between either Strength or Dexterity and Intelligence.
 However, your Steel Defender is much less useful since its hit points are calculated based on your artificer class level.

-- : Arcane tricksters and bladesigners might decide that 2 more levels to get Extra Attack is worth the cost, but I would think long and hard about how desperate you are to make a second attack compared to what you give up.
+- : Arcane tricksters and bladesingers might decide that 2 more levels to get Extra Attack is worth the cost, but I would think long and hard about how desperate you are to make a second attack compared to what you give up, especially since Booming Blade is an option.

 The Barbarian is a tempting class dip for martial characters or for other classes which want to improve their martial capabilities beyond what their class offers` on its own.
 However, it can also be a difficult option because there are so few boring levels in the class so it's hard to pick a break point.